jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 7: Calculate Compound Interest

 Problem Statement: Write a Java program to calculate compound interest given principal, rate, and time.
 Compound Interest Formula: A = P(1 + R/100)^T Where 'A' is the total amount, 'P' is the principal amount, 'R' is the rate of interest, and 'T' is the time in years.

+📌Day 8: Find the Largest of Two Numbers

+Problem Statement: Write a Java program to find the largest of two numbers.

+📌Day 8: Find the Largest of Three Numbers using If-Else Statements

+Problem Statement: Write a Java program to find the largest of three numbers using if-else statements.